reregin/Flutter-Profile-Page/README.md

 # flutter_profile_app

-A new Flutter project.
+A new Flutter project. <br>
-This project is the first task given on Mobile Development division member from UNSRAT IT Community.
+This project is the first task that was given tp Mobile Development division member from UNSRAT IT Community.
 It has simple design just to get familar with the Flutter framework and Dart language.

 ## Getting Started